ing-bank/lion/docs/docs/node-tools/providence-analytics/LocalConfiguration.md

 # Node Tools >> Providence Analytics >> Local configuration ||40

-The file `providence.conf.js` is read by providence cli and by the dashboard to get all default configurations.
+The Providence configuration file is read by providence cli (optional) and by the dashboard (required).
+It has a few requirements:

+- it must be called `providence.conf.js` or `providence.conf.mjs`
+- it must be in ESM format
+- it must be located in the root of a repository (under `process.cwd()`)

 ## Meta data